Multi-height distribution of rational points of split toric stacks: Tamagawa measures on toric stacks

-\begin{remark} This construction is inspired by the work of Salberger (see \cite{salberger_torsor}) who was the first to remark that the right construction of $\mu_{X,v}$ was as a quotient measure (see also \cite{peyre_zeta_height_function}). \end{remark}
+\begin{remark} This construction is inspired both by the work of Salberger (see \cite{salberger_torsor}), who was the first to observe that the correct construction of $\mu_{X,v}$ is as a quotient measure (see also \cite{peyre_zeta_height_function}), and by the work of Loughran and Santens in defining a Tamagawa measure on $BG$ (see \cite[Section 8]{loughran_santens_malle_conjecture}). \end{remark}

 \begin{lemma} Let $P \mapsto y_P$ be any measurable section of $\stackT^{\ext}(\Q_v) \rightarrow X(\Q_v)$.
 For any function $f : X(\Q_v) \rightarrow \R$ compactly supported and measurable, the function: does not depend on the choice of the section $P \mapsto y_P$ and we have: